 Here’s a few simple dos and don’ts for everyone using onboard toilet facilities.
 To avoid blockages and problems, no matter what type of toilet system you use, you need to remember just a couple of simple rules.

-Whatever type of throne you sit on, please use our waste facilities responsibly, not only to keep them available for your fellow boaters to use but to protect the environment from harm, and allow us to spend precious resources on maintaining the canal, not unblocking the Elsan/sanitary station again, and again, and again.
+Whatever type of throne you sit on, please use our waste facilities responsibly, not only to keep them clean and available for your fellow boaters, but to protect the environment from harm.
+Allow us to spend our precious resources on maintaining the canals, rather than on repeatedly unblocking the sanitary facilities.